sparkflows/sparkflows-docs/docs/tutorials/nlp/namefinder.rst

-Name Finder
+NameFinder
 ===========

 Fire provides NameFinder Processor to easily detect named entities and numbers in text.
 It takes in a column name in the input DataFrame containing text.
 It then detects the entities and stores them into a new column.

-To be able to detect entities the Name Finder needs a model.
+To be able to detect entities the NameFinder needs a model.
 The model is dependent on the language and entity type it was trained for.

 https://opennlp.apache.org/documentation/1.6.0/manual/opennlp.html#tools.namefind.recognition.cmdline

-The OpenNLP project offers a number of pre-trained name finder models which are trained on various freely available corpora.
+The OpenNLP project offers a number of pre-trained NameFinder models which are trained on various freely available corpora.
 They can be downloaded at the OpenNLP download page.

 http://opennlp.sourceforge.net/models-1.5/